Auto Transport GlossaryThis is the Glossary for Auto Transport. Find definitions and meanings to words or terms used in the car shipping industry.

 The term snowbird might conjure images of migratory birds heading south for the winter, but it also applies to a specific group of people who relocate seasonally to escape the cold.
 Snowbirds are individuals who move from colder climates to warmer regions during the winter months, typically from the northern United States and Canada to sunnier destinations like Florida.

-In auto transport, a terminal is a storage facility where vehicles are dropped off or picked up for shipping.
-These locations serve as holding areas where carriers load and unload vehicles before or after transport.
-Terminals can vary, with some being dedicated storage lots or warehouses, while others may be tow yards or junkyards.
+In auto transport, a terminal is a vehicle storage facility where cars are dropped off or picked up before or after car shipping.
+These locations act as holding areas where carriers load and unload vehicles, serving as a transition point during the transport process.
+Terminals can take different forms: some are secure auto storage lots or warehouses, while others may be tow yards or even junkyards.

 Tie-downs are necessary devices or methods used to secure vehicles onto trailers or transport carriers during auto transport.
 These mechanisms include straps, chains, or other types of restraints designed to prevent the vehicle from shifting or moving during transit.